-If you’re anything like me and my boyfriend we not only have our go-to drinks but or favorite watering hole.
-And who said you can’t head there after you get married to celebrate and pop some champagne.
-My biggest tip to couples for them to enjoy their day is to incorporate events and activities that are just so them.
+If you’re anything like me and my boyfriend we not only have our go-to drinks but our favorite watering hole.
+And who said you can’t head there after you get married to celebrate and pop some champagne?
+My biggest tip to couples for them to enjoy their day is to incorporate events and activities that are just for them.
 A lot of couples have their favorite spot or bar and don’t be afraid to incorporate that in your day.

 Maybe you two are HUGE sports fan.
-You can go to a game if it’s the right time of the year or include a jersey or just go by the stadium.
-The Giants stadium actually has a full tour where you can see the whole stadium, it’s completely private, and obviously you can bring a photographer with you capture all the moments.
+You can go to a game if it’s the right time of the year include a jersey or just go by the stadium.
+The Giants stadium actually has a full tour where you can see the whole stadium, it’s completely private, and obviously, you can bring a photographer with you to capture all the moments.

 Rent a Vintage or Fun Car